|

 accidents went uncorrected.
 "I hope he don't eat you," the agent

-It was fraternal.
-"We have an ale for every occassion," the
+forwarded his elbow into her, "We have an ale for every occassion," he

 Universe?"
 Jolvians, Theites, Machines, whoever.
 The